karimalrawas/project-portfolio-game1/README.md

 ## Credits

- Some lines of code for layout, functions, and styling the round buttons were used from code created by Tenzin Phuljung, a software developer and owner of [Whatsdev](https://www.whatsdev.com/), a website that offers free java script courses.
+ - Some lines of code for layout, functions, and styling the round buttons were used from code created by Tenzin Phuljung, a software developer and owner of [Whatsdev](https://www.whatsdev.com/), a website that offers free java script courses.

+ - The instructions button code was coppied from w3schools.com under article "How To Create a Modal Box"

 ### Content